codecat/godot-tbloader/Readme.md

 node still selected and the 3D view open, you will see a button `Build Meshes` in the toolbar the 3D view.
 Click that button to build the geometry.

+# TrenchBroom game config
+The `tb-gameconfig` folder contains a game configuration for this addon.
+This includes a simple FGD which will have some common entities that create Godot nodes.
+Simply place the files in a folder called `Godot` inside the `games` folder of your TrenchBroom installation, so you would have `games/Godot/<files>`.

 # Entities
 The following brush entities are supported by default: